Communicating via ignorance: Increasing communication capacity via superposition of order

+In our experiment, we implemented the quantum switch with all 16 pairs of $\sigma_i$ and $\sigma_j$, as shown in Table \ref{table:Stokes_table}.
+We measured $S_2(\textswab{s:}[\sigma_i,\sigma_j])$, i.e. the diagonal and anti-diagonal components of the polarisation of the output light, for each pair $\sigma_i,\sigma_j$, with the control qubit initialised to $\ket{\psi}_{c} {=} (\ket{0} {+} \ket{1})_c/\sqrt{2}$--- diagonally polarised light.
+We measure over 10 s; the measured rate at the control output is around 100,000 counts per second.
 Table \ref{table:Stokes_table} summarises the results.
-The first two columns are the ideal settings for the target operations, $\sigma_i,\sigma_j$, the third and fourth columns are the ideal output transformations, $\tilde{\rho}_t , \tilde{\rho}_c$.
-Figure \ref{fig:spatial_mode_and_target_qubit} shows the action of the transformations from column 3 on our choice of input target qubit.
-The last two columns are the ideal and measured values of the $S_2$ parameter of the control output.
+The first two columns are the ideal settings for the target operations on the transverse spatial mode, $\sigma_i,\sigma_j$, the third and fourth columns are the ideal output transformations, $\tilde{\rho}_t , \tilde{\rho}_c$ of the target and control qubits, respectively.
+Fig. \ref{fig:spatial_mode_and_target_qubit} shows the action of the transformations from column 3 on our choice of input target qubit.
+The last two columns are the ideal and measured values of the Stokes parameter of the control output.
+We minimise the uncertainty in each measurement by accumulating a large number of counts.
+Computer-controlled waveplates, with angular orientation uncertainty of $\pm (2.5 {\times} 10^{-4})^{\circ}$, are used to measure in the diagonal/anti-diagonal basis.
+Our measurements are limited by the non-ideal interferometric visibility in our switch.
+We calculate the average visibility from the values mentioned in Table \ref{table:Stokes_table}, which is $85{\pm} 2$\%.
+This is due to several factors.
+We use inverting prisms that have relatively coarse rotation accuracy $\pm 1^{\circ}$ to perform the unitary operations on the spatial mode.
+Moreover, each optical element is not perfectly flat, introducing wavefront distortions that limit the final visibility.

-The uncertainty in each measurement, $S_2(\sigma_i,\sigma_j)^{\textup{exp.}}$, is small, due to the large number of counts.
-Computer-controlled waveplates, with a settings uncertainty of $\pm (2.5 {\times} 10^{-4})^{\circ}$, are used to measure in the diagonal/anti-diagonal basis.
-The value of $S_2$ is limited by the non-ideal interferometric visibility in our switch: which is $85.3 \pm 1.8$\%.
-This is due to several factors: the unitary operations on the spatial mode are limited by the relatively coarse rotation accuracy of the inverting prisms, $\pm 0.5^{\circ}$; further, each optical element is not perfectly flat, introducing wavefront distortions that limit the final visibility.
-Further details of the experimental setup we use to obtain $S_2(\textswab{s:}[\sigma_i,\sigma_j])$ can be found in the supplementary material and \cite{Goswami18}.
+Now that we can calculate the output control qubit from Table \ref{table:Stokes_table}, we can use Eq. \ref{Holevo} to estimate the Holevo capacity $\chi$.
+We compare the experimental and predicted Holevo capacities for several combinations of channels.
+We first consider a quantum switch $\textswab{s:}[\mathcal{N},\mathcal{N}]$ of two depolarizing channels $\mathcal{N}$ of identical strengths $q$, i.e. in Eq.\ref{channel} we set all coefficients to $q/4$: